A new plan to deliver libraries for a creative, connected community

 This includes:

-• increased use of makerspaces, digital labs and creative tools
+• Increased use of makerspaces, digital labs and creative tools

-• increased participation in creative programs and workshops
+• Increased participation in creative programs and workshops

-• anecdotes or testimonials about people discovering new interests, trying something for the first time or developing a creative project sparked by something at the library
+• Anecdotes or testimonials about people discovering new interests, trying something for the first time or developing a creative

-• staff are seen as welcoming, enthusiastic and knowledgeable guides – not guardians, who help people uncover new resources or try new things
+• Staff are seen as welcoming, enthusiastic and knowledgeable guides — not guardians, who help people uncover new resources or try new things

-• community members contributing to creative offerings: sharing zines, hosting workshops, exhibiting work or recommending items for the collection.
+• Community members contributing to creative offerings: sharing zines, hosting workshops, exhibiting work or recommending items for the collection

 Initial community conversation